-A poignant marketing campaign can give life to any business.
+A successful marketing campaign can give life to any business.
 But when looking for professionals to come alongside you to make that campaign, things can become overwhelming.
 There’s a wide variety of outlets you can go to receive marketing help.
-From an in-house team to a large contracted agency, it can be hard to know what the right fit is for your company.
+From an in-house team to a large agency, it’s hard to know what the right fit is for your company.
 In balancing things like budget, time, reach, and the desired results, a full-service agency can be the answer to many company’s marketing woes.

 What is a Full-Service Agency?

-Marketing agencies can range from minutely specialized to catch all.
+Marketing agencies can range from specialized to generalized in regard to services and industry focus.
 A Full-Service Agency is a one-stop shop for all things marketing.
-This type of agency will help a client from the ground up starting with marketing strategy creation, then the implementation, and finally testing.
-An overarching strategy will be created in order to achieve the desired marketing results.
-Full-Service Agencies pack the creative kick start needed to create engaging marketing through the collaboration of a team of specialized professionals who provide cohesive marketing collateral on different channels.
+This type of agency will help a client from the ground up starting with marketing strategy creation, implementation, and testing.
+A comprehensive strategy is created in order to achieve the desired marketing results.
+Full-Service Agencies pack the creative kick-start needed to create engaging marketing through the collaboration of a team of specialized professionals who provide cohesive marketing collateral on different channels.

-Every successful marketing plan starts with strategizing.
-When a Full-Service Agency is hired, they will analyze a client’s goals and objectives then construct a foundational strategy based on that analysis.
+Every successful marketing plan starts with a rock-solid strategy.
+When a Full-Service Agency is hired, they will analyze a client’s goals and objectives.
+And then they will construct a foundational strategy based on that analysis.
 After marketing research takes place, the agency will have the insight needed to form an effective strategy.
 A strategy will provide guidelines in which marketing will function.
-These guidelines will allow the agency to create effective brand messaging to achieve optimal customer engagement.
+These guidelines will allow the agency to create effective marketing assets to achieve optimal customer engagement.

-From there, the agency will form a plan that outlines the tools and a timeline that everything will fall into.
+After building a strategy, the agency will form a plan that outlines the tools and timeline necessary for the project.
 Tools that are typically used include brand collateral, websites, SEO, social media, and digital marketing campaigns.
 Different companies will require different tools depending on their goals.
-Full-Service Agencies have experience in those tools and will have the capability to decide which are best to leverage.
+Full-Service Agencies have experience in these tools and will provide effective recommendations.
 In marketing, timing can have a huge influence on the success of a campaign.
-The agency created a timeline will allow for pieces to be launched strategically to capture the right attention from customers.
+The agency will build a timeline which will allow for specific assetes to be launched strategically to capture the right customers at the right time.

-Once a plan is formed, a collaborative creating process will take place.
-The agency’s creatives will take their deep level of experience and apply it to the creation of collateral.
+Next, a collaborative creative process will take begin.
+The agency’s creative team will take their deep level of experience and apply it to the creation of marketing assets.
 Various team members will contribute to building out the tools necessary to make the marketing strategy a success.

 After a series of revisions, the strategy will be implemented and tested.
 The implementation will be managed by the experienced hands of the agency.
-Once implemented, customer engagement results will be reviewed by the agency and presented to the client.
-Necessary adjustments will be made to ensure the marketing services are optimized.
+Customer engagement results will be reviewed by the agency and presented to the client.
+Finally, any necessary adjustments will be made to ensure the marketing services are optimized.

 The Benefits of Full-Service